 A notable absence was that of the Spanish teams, in a context of discord between the national and international federations, as well as the unavailability of the best Portuguese male players for similar reasons.

-The absence of the usual favorites opened the way for the French team.
-The men won the title, while the women became the European vice-champions of padel, just behind the Portuguese team.
+The absence of the usual favorites paved the way for the French team.
+The men won the title, while the women became the vice-champions of Europe in padel, just behind the Portuguese team.

-This edition of the European Championships Padel not only demonstrated the growth and enthusiasm around the sport but also highlighted the competitive spirit and unity of the national teams.
-Despite the obstacles and unforeseen events, the nations present offered an exciting spectacle, testifying to the vitality of the padel European.
+This edition of the European Championships Padel not only demonstrated the growth and enthusiasm around this sport but also highlighted the competitive spirit and unity of the national teams.
+Despite the obstacles and unforeseen events, the nations present offered an exciting spectacle, testifying to the vitality of European padel.

-Alors que le padel continues to grow in popularity, these championships remain a testament to the sportsmanship and passion that drives players and fans across Europe.
-France's victory in 2015 remains etched in the annals, recalling the sporting excellence and national pride that this sport can engender.
+As padel continues to grow in popularity, these championships remain a testament to the sportsmanship and passion that drives players and fans across Europe.
+France’s victory in 2015 remains etched in the annals of history, a reminder of the sporting excellence and national pride that the sport can engender.